alanng10/Secane/Docue/Web/a.md

 Browser mouse trigg and keyboard trigg is mode switch able by Type Board index.

-For Class Lang module for web browser, browser inn within module frame is trigg with Type Board index like any Class Lang module.
+For Class Lang module for web browser, browser inn within program frame is trigg with Type Board index like any Class Lang module.

 This module kind can present type index with Type Board alpha Index button